junttang/junttang/README.md

 **HelloWorld**
 ---

-&nbsp; &nbsp; I'm an undergraduate student in **Computer Science Engineering, Sogang University [@SGCSE](https://cs.sogang.ac.kr/cs/index_new.html)** and an UG Intern of **DISCOS Laboratory [@DISCOS](http://discos.sogang.ac.kr/)**.
-My research focuses on optimizing key-value stores and distributed file systems on state-of-the-art memory and storage technologies including NVMe SSD, Computational SSD, SPDK, and CXL, with a specific interest in supporting data-intensive services such as Clouds, Deep Learning and GPT.
-I'm also studying system-level optimizations for general applications, with a deep understanding of operating systems.
-In summary, I'm getting ready to become a professional on computer systems.
-No matter what field I go into later, **_my ultimate goal is becoming an awesome system researcher who makes the world covenient_**.
-Here's my account on **[@BOJ](https://www.acmicpc.net/user/junttang)**.
+&nbsp; &nbsp; I'm an undergraduate student in **Computer Science Engineering, Sogang University [@SGCSE](https://cs.sogang.ac.kr/cs/index_new.html)** and a research intern in **DISCOS Laboratory [@DISCOS](http://discos.sogang.ac.kr/)**.
+My research focuses on optimizing key-value stores and distributed file systems on state-of-the-art memory and storage technologies including NVMe SSD, Computational SSD, SPDK, and CXL, with a specific interest in supporting data-intensive services such as Cloud, Deep Learning and GPT.
+I'm also interested in system optimizations for general-purpose applications, with a deep understanding of operating systems.
+At the end of the day, **_my ultimate goal is becoming an awesome system researcher who makes the world covenient_**.

 <br/>